Introduction: PWM Rules 2020-2022

 - In the first place, the rules seek to evolve a new way of defining the Non-woven plastic bag.

-- Yet another definition would be dealing with the plastic waste processing.
+- Yet another definition would be dealing with plastic waste processing.

-- Next in line is about the definition of the thermoset plastic.
+- Next in line is the definition of thermoset plastic.

 - The term thermoplastic would also have a new definition.

-Further it has been notified by the Union ministry that it proposes to relatively increase the thickness of those bags which are made up of virgin plastic.
-The increase in thickness as set out under such amendment would witness to reach the thickness upto 120 microns, a subtle increase from the lower thickness of 50 microns.
+Further, it has been notified by the Union Ministry that it proposes to relatively increase the thickness of those bags which are made up of virgin plastic.
+The increase in thickness as set out under such amendment would witness reach a thickness up to 120 microns, a subtle increase from the lower thickness of 50 microns.

-These draft rules with respect to the plastic waste management also entails a ban on the single use plastic in respect of the associated activities like manufacturing and selling.
+These draft rules with respect to plastic waste management also entail a ban on single-use plastic in respect of the associated activities like manufacturing and selling.
 The ban seeks to come into effect from January 1, 2022.

-This is inclusive of the plastic sticks that are used in case of the balloons, thermocol and other items like the candy sticks.
-These draft rules would be made available, inviting the suggestions from the public for a period of sixty days, which would be considered by the central government.
-Subsequently, after seeking the suggestions, these rules would get published in the official Gazette.
+This is inclusive of the plastic sticks that are used in the case of balloons, thermocol, and other items like candy sticks.
+These draft rules would be made available, inviting suggestions from the public for a period of sixty days, which would be considered by the central government.
+Subsequently, after seeking suggestions, these rules would get published in the official Gazette.

-The above mentioned rules would be named as the Plastic waste management (Amendment) Rules 2021.
+The above-mentioned rules would be named the Plastic waste management (Amendment) Rules 2021.
 They would come into effect in parallel to the publication date as given in the official gazette of India.

-In the nutshell it can be concluded that the plastic material, without an iota of doubt is no less than a miraculous invention.
+In a nutshell, it can be concluded that plastic material, without an iota of doubt, is no less than a miraculous invention.
 Plastic has created its own niche and is seen to be used in almost every sector.

-The main concern revolving around the plastic as a commodity is regards to its management.
-There is a requirement of ample knowledge not only by the manufacturers of the plastic but also the consumers and the recyclers.
+The main concern revolving around plastic as a commodity regards its management.
+There is a requirement of ample knowledge not only by the manufacturers of the plastic but also by the consumers and the recyclers.
 Once this is achieved then it would not invite any hassle in managing the plastic effectively.

-All the stakeholders like the producers, brand owners, recyclers and the related authorities that work to regulate must prioritize on the minimization of the use of plastic commodities.
+All the stakeholders like the producers, brand owners, recyclers, and the related authorities that work to regulate must prioritize the minimization of the use of plastic commodities.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.